hphelion/documentation/moonshot/install.customize-networks.md

 </ul>

 <li>On the <b>Router</b> tab, in the <b>Router</b> box, enter the <b>Gateway IP</b> address of your Public IP address range.
-The Router Preference default is sufficient.
+The Router Preference default value is 5 and is sufficient.
+<p><b>Note:</b> The Router Preference value indicates the number of hops to reach the destination; the lesser the value, the higher the priority of the network.</p>

 </ul> </li>
 </ol>